aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/bands.rst

 ==================================================

-**Note**: *If you still have enough time, you might want to check first Appendix [sec:convpressure] before continuing with this section.*
+**Note**: *If you still have enough time, you might want to check first Appendix :ref:`sec:convpressure` before continuing with this section.*

 As a final demonstration of the power of WorkChains in AiiDA, we want to give a demonstration of a WorkChain that we have written that will take